tushar-sharma/tushar-sharma.github.io/_posts/2023-08-19-week3-august-reflection-2023.md

 It's been months since I bought any stocks.
 Recently I sold `$SAIC` stock.
 But picking a stocks is a tedious process for me.
 I want to invest in stock or ETF this month.

-First I calculate `moving average` for each stocks and generate a [report](https://drive.google.com/file/d/11WyMo0tQX6McQNdktcvpav30tlZSJg7p/view?usp=sharing).
+First I calculate `moving average` for each stocks.

 Another filter I try use is to pick stocks with dividend.
 Even if the stocks plummet in its value, you can still grow your portfolios by `reinvesting dividend`.

-Lets first look at `$cme` stock.

 ### Commute to office